 When possible, individuals were interviewed, and in many cases personal recollections were gathered from family members and other sources.
 Many of the stories have never been heard, or warrant retelling, and all are unique.
 Included in the mix are several Tuskegee Airmen portraits, and sixteen original women pilots who served with the WASP's, including several centenarians.
 Many have now passed away, along with their stories.

-Lastly, the book will have an index, something other books on the subject lack.
-An e-book is planned, and several exhibitions have already occurred, with more under development.
+Lastly, the book has an index, something other books on the subject lack.
+An e-book is planned for the future, and several exhibitions have already occurred, with more under development.
 We believe there is enough material to support the creation of a documentary film as well.

 Books are available to order at www.WWIIBomberBoys.com.